glennblock/extensions/attachment.md

 * [6266] (http://tools.ietf.org/html/rfc6266) - Use of the Content-Disposition Header Field in the Hypertext Transfer Protocol (HTTP)

 ## Write template
-A client may receive a CollectionJson document containing a Write template which accepts attachments which the client can use to send files.
+A client MAY receive a CollectionJson document containing a Write template which accepts attachments which the client can use to send files.

 ### enc-type field
 A new _enc-type_ field is introduced on the template element.